p-patel/software-engineer-knowledge-base/learning-techniques/a-mind-for-numbers.md

 - chunk low-level routines to solve a particular problem type
 - interleve learning to avoid over-learning
 - practice different types of problems to practice identify when to use a particular chunk
+- hazy thinking, re-reading sentences multiple times - try a few press-ups or other light exercise to regain a focused mind